umbcdata602/howtos/README.md

     * This is where you go to create and deploy tests, etc.
 2. Control Panel
     * This expandable menu item is right underneath "Course Management"
-    * This is where you start Blackboard Collaborate sessions, check student grades, etc.
+    * This is where you go to start a Blackboard Collaborate session, check student grades, etc.

 # HOWTO: Create a test